Protect Your Legal Rights & Make the Most of Your Settlement

 - Dangerous Drugs

-The length of time an individual has to file a personal injury claim depends on two main factors; where the accident occured and when it occured.
+The length of time an individual has to file a personal injury claim depends on two main factors; where the accident occurred and when it occurred.
 The time a person has to file a claim, known as the Statute of Limitations, depends on what state the accident happened in.

 - Time Limits for a Personal Injury Lawsuit